 Shell Energy doesn’t operate traffic management policies which means your broadband speed won’t slow down during peak hours.

-Shell Energy, and before it First Utility, is still something of a new kid on the block in the broadband market.
+Shell Energy Broadband is still something of a new kid on the block in the broadband market.
 So it's a bit of an unknown quantity.

 That’s not the case in the energy sector, where it has a mixed history.
-Back in 2014/15 First Utility faced a backlash from angry customers fed up with unresolved complaints and call waiting times.
+Back in 2014/15 First Utility (now Shell Energy) faced a backlash from angry customers fed up with unresolved complaints and call waiting times.
 At the time First Utility blamed the problems on its own success; it grew so quickly that it didn’t have the resources to cope.
+However, this is rather ancient history, so take that with a pinch of salt.

 Energy customers get a discount – but don’t let this sway you.
 In most cases you’d be better off getting the best energy deal than simply sticking with Shell Energy just to get money off your broadband.

-The lack of customer service may be a concern as you’ll be tied into an 18-month contract.
+The lack of customer service history may be a concern as you’ll be tied into an 18-month contract.
 But if you fancy taking your chances for a cheap broadband deal then it may be worth a shot.
+Those who are concerned with climate change and the environment are strongly advised to look elsewhere.
+It's Shell for heaven's sake.